Written by Jeffrey Cammack: Published: September 18, 2015

 Over the past few years, China has been the main source of economic growth in the world.
 South Africa, as a major player in the mining industry, was hit by weaker Chinese demand for commodities like iron ore, copper, and coal.
 Current developments in China not only impact trade between the two countries but also causes turbulence in the exchange foreign exchange rates.

 The 2015 Chinese stock market crash has been the main trigger for further Rand depreciation in 2015.
 As equity markets in China weaken, coupled with the commodity deflationary pressures, there will be pressure put on resource-heavy economies such as South Africa. (see Figure 2).

-China stock market crash has been the main trigger for further Rand depreciation.
-As weaker equity market in China coupled with the commodity deflationary pressures will put pressure on resource-heavy currencies such as the South African Rand (see Figure 2).
-Whenever you spell risk aversion in financial markets, investors will always liquidate risky assets like the South African Rand.
-Under this circumstance and in face of further Rand devaluation the only alternative and safe haven remains the US Dollar.
-In time of crisis the US Dollar has always been perceived as the ultimate safe haven currency.
+There is a strong affinity for risk aversion in financial markets and investors will always liquidate riskier assets like the South African Rand in uncertain economic times.
+In the face of further Rand devaluation, the only alternative and safe haven is the USD.
+In a time of crisis, and the USD has always been perceived as the ultimate safe haven currency.

 The ZAR performance, relative to other emerging markets currencies, (see Figure 3) confirms the deflationary pressure and the dollar status as a safe haven.
 When a currency is in a strong strengthening or weakening trend, it needs to outperform other major currencies and not just perform in isolation.
 The macro theme behind the current weaker Rand trend is not just ephemeral conditions, but long lasting forces that are reinforcing the trend.

 The USD is a safe alternative to the South African Rand, as all the data points towards a stronger USD in the coming years.
 Current global macro developments make the USD the only probable option for profit as a long-term investment.